bbrewer-oliveai/loop-development-kit-stub/README.md

 ```

 ## Using it
 Make sure your gRPC client is configured to use `localhost:4770` as its address field.
+An example can be found in https://github.com/open-olive/loop-development-kit/pull/30

 The stubs can be added or adjusted by following the documentation or looking at the example in `stubs/happy/network.httpRequest.json`.